nulvoid/cpu-ranker/README.md

 # v0.X 2025/12/28
 A Linux-first customizable Python script that ranks your processors based on single core score, multi core score, L3 cache, and TDP.

 WIP, still adjusting formula to my tastes.

+As implied, this script is not meant to be a definitive ranking of processors, its merely a tool to compare processors according to a certain criteria.
+Scores should not be used to definitively say "x CPU is better than Y CPU" or "X CPU is 2x better than Y CPU", it is a subjective comparison that you can adjust to your liking.

 ## Requirements
 There are only two requirements: Python 3.6+ and pandas.